Merino wool shrunk – what to do? Practical tips for rescuing and caring for your merino clothing

 Merino wool shrunk – what to do?
 Step-by-step guide

-If shrunk merino wool you should act quickly.
-The process can’t always be completely reversed, but often you can significantly relax the garment.
+If your merino wool has shrunk, you should act quickly.
+You can't always completely reverse the process, but often you can significantly relax the garment and bring it back to a wearable shape.

 1. Prepare lukewarm water

-Fill a bowl or bathtub with lukewarm water (max.
-30 °C).
-Hot water makes the problem worse.
+Fill a bowl or bathtub with lukewarm water (maximum 30 °C).
+Hot water would worsen the problem, as the fiber scales would open again.

 2. Use hair conditioner or wool care

-Add a tablespoon of mild hair conditioner or special wool wash to the water.
-These products smooth the wool fibers and make them more supple again.
+Add a tablespoon of mild hair conditioner or special wool bath to the water.
+These products smooth the wool fibers and make them supple again.

 3. Soak the garment

-Soak the merino clothing in water for about 20–30 minutes.
-Do not rub or wring – the fibers need to relax, not felt further.
+Place the merino clothing in the water for about 20–30 minutes.
+Do not rub or wring – the fibers should relax, not felt further.

 4. Gently reshape

-Take the garment out, gently press out the water, and lay it on a towel.
-Slowly and evenly stretch the merino wool into the desired shape.
+Remove the garment, gently press out the water, and place it on a towel.
+Slowly and evenly pull the merino wool back into the desired shape.
 Patience is key here.

-Let the item dry flat, away from sun, heater, or dryer.
-During drying, you can gently reshape it occasionally.
+Let the garment dry lying down, away from sun, heaters, or the dryer.
+While drying, you can occasionally gently reshape it to stabilize the form.

-If shrunk merino wool if so, well-intentioned measures can cause more harm.
+If your merino wool has shrunk, well-intentioned measures can cause more damage than good.
 Absolutely avoid:

 Gentle washing